Lauren’s POTS Recovery Story

 img_4759-edit-for-web_skinny

 Continue on.
-In the following, I describe the methodology of DNRS:
+In the following, I describe the DNRS method:

 Continue on with a complete photo timeline of my neural rehabilitation process: